simaaksidd/ssidd02/README.md

 - 👋 Hi, I’m @ssidd02.
 I'm a freshman in the Undergraduate School of Studies hoping to transfer into Computer Science in the College of Natural Sciences in UT Austin.
 - 👀 I’m interested in Software development and data analysis
 - 🌱 I’m currently working on making my own custom portfolio website
-- 💞️ I’m looking to collaborate on any app
 - 📫 Reach me at simaaksidd1@gmail.com

 <!---